DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 In this case, we would return an Override with empty results for 5% of queries, a `NOT_FOUND` error for 5% of queries, and return `PERMISSION_DENIED` for 15% of queries.

+:warning: If you are a maintainer looking at the source code, the "mapping" is represented as a golang slice with length <= 100.

-### Multiple alterations with some undefined queryPercents
+### Multiple alterations with some undefined query percentages

-We may also be provided with a configuration where some set of `queryPercent`s are defined, but not all..
+We may also be provided with a configuration where some set of `query_pct`s (query percentages) are defined, but not all..

 ```
 spec: